College women's hockey preview: St. Cloud State at Minnesota...

 Internet: nchc.tv/umd

-UMD update: The Bulldogs enter the final weekend of the regular season out of the WCHA title race — Wisconsin clinched the conference title a week ago with a 1-1 tie and 8-0 win over UMD in Madison — but could still tie Minnesota for second in the league.
-UMD would need to sweep St. Cloud State, and the Gophers would have to get swept by the Badgers in Minneapolis.
-If that happens, UMD would get the second seed in the league playoffs via the third tiebreaker (conference losses).
-No matter what happens, the 2016-17 season will be the Bulldogs' best finish in the WCHA since tying the Gophers for second in 2010-11.
-UMD will get back senior forward Lara Stalder and junior forward Katerina Mrazova from Olympic qualifying this week.
-Mrazova missed the last two weeks while with the Czech Republic national team while Stalder, the team's leading scorer with 19 goals and 26 assists, missed last week's series while leading the Swiss to an Olympic berth with eight goals in three games.
-Stalder may be asked to drop back to defense this weekend, as well as junior forward Michelle Löwenhielm, due to injuries on the blue line.
-Junior defenseman Jessica Healey (lower body) and freshman defenseman Jayln Elmes (head) missed last week's series at Wisconsin due to injuries and continue to be day-to-day, according to Crowell.
+SCSU update: The Huskies are back in Duluth for a second consecutive week after getting swept 2-1 and 4-1 at Amsoil Arena a week ago to close the regular season in sixth place.
+The Huskies finished fifth a year ago.
+Sophomore forward Julia Tylke (11 goals, 8 assists, 19 points) leads the team in scoring despite being held scoreless against UMD in the regular season.
+Forward Kayla Friesen (7-10—17) is tied for fifth among WCHA freshmen in scoring.
+Freshman starting goaltender Janine Alder, the Swiss native who played in all four losses to UMD, sports a .929 save percentage and 2.37 goals-against average.
+The Huskies are riding a 14-game postseason losing streak, last winning on Feb.
+26, 2010.

-SCSU update: The Huskies enter the final week of the regular season looking to hold on to fifth in the WCHA, leading sixth-place Ohio State by a point.
-The difference between fifth and sixth is the fifth-place team travels to North Dakota for the first round of the WCHA playoffs while sixth heads to either Minnesota Duluth or Minnesota.
-The Huskies finished fifth a year ago in the league.
-SCSU is coming off a split at home with Bemidji State a week ago, winning 5-2 on Friday before losing 3-1 Saturday.
-Sophomore forward Julia Tylke (11 goals, 8 assists) leads in scoring though was held scoreless against UMD in December.
-Forward Kayla Friesen (7-9—16) is fifth among WCHA freshmen in scoring.
-Freshman starting goaltender Janine Alder, the Swiss native who played in both losses at Duluth, sports a .930 save percentage and 2.32 goals-against average.
+UMD update: The Bulldogs' third-place regular-season finish is the program's best in the WCHA since tying the Gophers for second in 2010-11.
+Now they're trying to reach the WCHA Final Face-off next week in Minneapolis for the second time in two seasons under Crowell.
+UMD is 21-6 all-time in the first round of the WCHA playoffs after sweeping host Bemidji State a year ago.
+Overall, UMD is 33-16 in WCHA postseason play.
+The Bulldogs' last WCHA title came in 2010.
+Four Bulldogs scored the six goals against St. Cloud State.
+Senior forward Katherine McGovern and freshman forward Sydney Brodt each had two goals — scoring one each night.
+Defensemen Jalyn Elmes and Jessica Healey both returned from injury for the series.
+Freshman goaltender Maddie Rooney stopped 40 of 42 shots, seeing only 13 shots on Saturday.
+The sweep gave UMD a final regular-season home record of 13-1-2, which is the program's best since going 13-2-1 in 2007-08.

-Quote: "We're well aware of the national picture and the standings.
-We talk about it pretty regularly, so these guys know how big these six points are this weekend — if we sweep and Wisconsin sweeps — what that can do for our program." — Crowell
+Quote: "Good momentum heading into the playoffs, exactly what we were looking for from our team to be playing our best hockey at this time of the year.
+I think we're doing it.
+Seeing other people score goals — Syd Brodt has gotten quite a few in the past few weeks — that's been helpful." — Crowell on last week's sweep